Back

 Object description

-Alexander Aksinin's legacy of graphic works contains a series of etchings based on some literary works, as well as a visual interpretation of the hexagrams of the ancient Chinese "Book of Changes" (1984–1985).
+Alexander Aksinin's legacy of graphic works includes a series of etchings based on some literary works and a visual interpretation of the hexagrams of the ancient Chinese "Book of Changes" (1984–1985).

-This is the fifth of 14 sheets of an unfinished series of hexagrams from the ancient Chinese book "I Ching".
+The work is the fifth of 14 sheets of an unfinished series of hexagrams from the ancient Chinese book "I Ching".
 It was also known as "The Book of Changes" and stated as one of five canons of Confucianism in the 2d century BC.
 Alexander Aksinin had always been interested in Far Eastern philosophy.
 He worked on a series of hexagrams for "The Book of Changes" from 1984 to 1985 (until his death in May 1985).
-As a result, the artist managed to create 14 compositions each illustrating a certain piece of 64 hexagrams.
-Each work was dedicated to a particular individual.
+As a result, the artist managed to create 14 compositions, each illustrating a particular piece of 64 hexagrams.
+Each work was dedicated to a specific individual.

 The composition consists of illustrative and textual sections.
 In the foreground, against the black sky, one can see a giant structure resembling a faceted semi-folded screen depicting fragments of the dragon's body on the faces.
-The black dots connected to each other by lines are above the dragon.
+The black dots are connected by lines above the dragon.
 A seated female figure is schematically represented on the axis of the imprint at the bottom, between the facets of the structure.
 The woman focuses her attention on one of the black dots on the wall.
-This is an allusion to the story of Bodhidharma, the founder of Zen teachings.
-Legend has it, while seeking the truth, the monk spent 9 years meditating on a bare wall in a cave.
+This alludes to the story of Bodhidharma, the founder of Zen teachings.
+Legend has it that while seeking the truth, the monk spent 9 years meditating on a bare wall in a cave.

-At the top, on the composition’s axis, one can see a small bright circle reminiscent of the moon or a planet.
+At the top, on the composition's axis, one can see a small bright circle reminiscent of the moon or a planet.
 It is placed on the background of the black sky.
-Near the edges of the structure, arranged in the perspective on the left, there is another barely visible figure, which is accentuated by the circle of the celestial body in the sky.
+Near the edges of the structure, arranged in the perspective on the left, another barely visible figure is accentuated by the circle of the celestial body in the sky.
 To the right of the dominant composition, that is, the construction with the female figure, there are some additional elements.
-It is a bird in the foreground, which resembles the Ibis bird, a symbol of Thoth, the ancient Egyptian deity of wisdom, as well as mountain peaks depicted in perspective and partially reflected in one facet of the screen.
+It is a bird in the foreground that resembles the Ibis bird, a symbol of Thoth, the ancient Egyptian deity of wisdom, and mountain peaks depicted in perspective and partially reflected in one facet of the screen.

 It is no coincidence that the artist presented Hexagram 52 of "The Book of Changes" to his friend.
-Yurii Hittik was a researcher at the Institute of Economics at that time, thus the hexagram visually depicted the scientific knowledge problems.
-The conceptual context of "I Ching" comprehended by Alexander Aksinin translates into developing the motives of concentration and deep immersion into the reflection.
+Yurii Hittik was a researcher at the Institute of Economics at that time; thus, the hexagram visually depicted scientific knowledge problems.
+Alexander Aksinin's comprehension of the conceptual context of "I Ching" translates into developing the motives of concentration and deep immersion into the reflection.

 Yurii Hittik (b.
 1956), a native of Ukraine.
 Between 1979 and 1990, he worked as a researcher at the Lviv branch of the Institute of Economics.
-Being a friend of Alexander Aksinin, he was honored with four works by the artist.
-In 1988, Yurii Hittik published the first complete catalog of Alexander Aksinin’s printed graphics.
+As a friend of Alexander Aksinin, he was honoured with four works by the artist.
+In 1988, Yurii Hittik published the first complete catalogue of Alexander Aksinin's printed graphics.
 In 2008, together with his wife, Mariia Shchur, he created a website dedicated to the artist's works.
-As of today, the site continues to be maintained by them.
+As of today, they continue to maintain the site.